It’s important to be mindful of others’ touch tolerance. Some people’s rules regarding touch may be religious or cultural.

 This is always a very uncomfortable situation for any shopper.

 We don’t have to wait for a deadly situation like “Ebola” to arise before we realise that this is ethically and hygienically wrong.

-Some people may think it’s appropriate to touch you or what you are wearing, be it your hair or clothing because they are offering you a complement alongside.
+Some people may think it’s really appropriate to touch you, your hair, or your cloth, because they are offering you a complement alongside.

 No dear, this is unacceptable.

 You may offer, first of all, a compliment and observe how the person you are complimenting receives it and that will give you a clue on how further you can go e.g. if you say “wow, you’ve got a nice dress on, the fabric looks good” and the person says.
 “Oh!
 Thank you and smiles in appreciation, you may go further to say “can I feel the texture?”

 Then wait for a response like “no problem” , “okay” or “yes” as the case maybe.

 It’s also unacceptable to touch or carry people’s kids or pets without the consent of their parents or guardian unless you are trying to rescue them from danger of any kind, then you don’t need to think twice.